Masters in Information Systems

 Capstone Experience (6 Credits)

 Students must choose one of the following capstone sequences.
-All students must pass a final oral examination by completing a presentation to their advisor and committee members at the end of their capstone sequence.
-Consult with the department for more information about the procedures that govern the presentation.
+All students must pass a final oral examination by completing a presentation to their advisor and committee members.
+Consult with the department for more information about the presentation.

 Independent Computing Project